catttttytsz-cloud/nvf-td3-4wisd-motion-switching/README.md

 bash scripts/run_isaac_ui_velocity_training.sh /path/to/your_4wisd_scene.usd
 ```

 The optional second and third script arguments are the state publication rate and maximum simulation real-time factor.
-Their defaults are `20` Hz and `0` (unlimited).
+Their defaults are `20` Hz and `0` (unlimited, but not recommended; simulation and training rtf are supposed to be equal as much).

 In another terminal, activate the Conda environment, source the ROS 2 workspace, provide the URDF and optional RViz configuration, and launch training: